Phlebotominae

+Diet and reproduction

+Phlebotomine sandflies have a diet that includes both blood and plant-derived sugar meals.
+Phlebotomine females, and only females, suck blood from various mammals, reptiles, and birds, while both sexes consume sugary substances including nectar, honeydew, and phloem sap from plants.

-Phlebotomine females, and only females, suck blood from various mammals, reptiles and birds.
-Some species are selective, whereas others bite any suitable host they find.
+Some species are selective about their hosts, whereas others bite any suitable host they find.
 Some species can produce one clutch of eggs before their first blood meal; such females are said to practise autogenous or partly autogenous reproduction.
 Other species need a blood meal before they can produce any eggs at all; they are said to practise anautogenous reproduction.
 As far as is known, all species need a blood meal for every following clutch of eggs.
-Proteins and other nutrients in the blood they eat enable the female to produce the proteins and fats necessary for them to produce eggs after using up their bodily food stores.
-In feeding on blood, the flies use their mouthparts to start the host bleeding.
+Proteins and other nutrients in the blood they eat enable the females to produce the proteins and fats necessary for them to produce eggs after using up their bodily food stores.
+In feeding on blood, the flies use their mouthparts to initiate bleeding from the host.
 They then suck up the exposed blood.
 Like practically all blood-feeding parasites, they inject biochemicals that inhibit blood clotting, plus some that stimulate host mast cells to produce histamine; this distends capillary vessels, thereby promoting blood flow.

 One blood meal can support the production of about 100 eggs.
 Females lay their eggs in humid soil rich in organic matter.
-Laboratory colonies of various phlebotomine sand flies species have been established for experimental study.
+Laboratory colonies of various phlebotomine sandfly species have been established for experimental study.